openstack/openstack-manuals/doc/ops-guide/source/ops-user-facing-operations.rst

 Adding Signed Images
 --------------------

-To provide a chain of trust from an end user to the Image service, and the Image service to Compute, an end user can import signed images into the Image service that can be verified in Compute.
-Appropriate Image service properties need to be set to enable signature verification.
+To provide a chain of trust from an end user to the Image service, and the Image service to Compute, an end user can import signed images that can be initially verified in the Image service, and later verified in the Compute service.
+Appropriate Image service properties need to be set to enable this signature feature.
-Currently, signature verification is provided in Compute only, but an accompanying feature in the Image service is targeted for :term:`Mitaka`.

 .. note::